Hybrid Variation Available

 Toyota Safety Sense 2.5

 We’ve long admired that Toyota doesn’t make you pay extra for active safety and driver-assist features.
-The 2025 Highlander comes standard with driving aids like adaptive cruise control, lane-tracing assist, and even blind-spot monitoring.
+The Highlander Hybrid comes standard with driving aids like adaptive cruise control, lane-tracing assist, and even blind-spot monitoring.

 Dual 12.3-inch displays